prominenceai/deepstream-services-library/docs/api-source.md

 ```C++
 DslReturnType dsl_source_pph_remove(const wchar_t* name, const wchar_t* handler);
 ```
-This service removes a [Pad Probe Handler](/docs/api-pph.md) from the Source pad of the named Source Component.
+This service removes a [Pad Probe Handler](/docs/api-pph.md) from the src-pad of the named Source Component.
 The service will fail if the named handler is not owned by the named source.

 **Parameters**
 * `name` - [in] unique name of the Source Component to update.